 Here’s the catch.
 We tend to go to mass on Christmas Eve, too.
 So here’s my tips to prep beef tenderloin ahead of time!

 The beef tenderloin can be seasoned and chilled up to two days in advance.

 My favorite way to serve rosemary beef tenderloin is with a side of horseradish cream sauce.

-Also, oven roasted potatoes, make ahead mashed potatoes and Roasted Balsamic Brussels Sprouts would be downright delicious sides.
+Also, oven roasted potatoes, make ahead mashed potatoes and Roasted Balsamic Brussels Sprouts or Roasted Brussels Sprouts with Bacon recipe would be downright delicious sides.